 - Improved cognitive function

-Eating a healthy diet will also help you to achieve and maintain your aesthetic goals.
+Eating a healthy diet will also help you achieve and maintain your aesthetic goals.
 It will help you to feel better mentally, too.
-The gut is said to be our second brain.
-It’s highly sensitive to what we put in it.
+The gut is said to be our second brain, and it's susceptible to what we put in it.
 Eating well can help to alleviate fatigue and symptoms of depression and anxiety.

 Nutrition Benefits for Fitness

 We know you love to train hard, so you need to fuel right.
-If you miss a meal or eat poorly, it’ll reflect poorly on your energy levels in the gym.
-You won’t be able to perform your best, and that’s what you want.
-It’s important to eat a protein-dense diet, especially if you’re looking to lean out and stay fuller longer.
-Protein is the most satiating of the macronutrients and should be consumed at every meal and even for snacks when possible.
-Maintaining a proper diet will help you to achieve your specific goals of packing on muscle, staying lean, or losing unwanted weight.
-Always consult with a certified nutritionist to get the best specialized meal plan for you.
+When you miss a meal or eat poorly, it'll reflect in your energy levels at the gym.
+It's essential to eat a protein-dense diet, especially if you're looking to lean out and stay fuller longer.
+Protein is perhaps the most critical of the macronutrients and is recommended to be consumed every meal, even for your snacks when possible.
+Maintaining a proper diet will help you achieve your specific goals of packing on muscle, staying lean, or losing any unwanted weight.

 The 80/20 Rule

-Eating clean doesn’t have to mean sacrificing everything.
-In fact, that can lead to binge eating which is another unhealthy cycle.
+Eating clean doesn't have to mean sacrificing everything you love.
+In fact, that can lead to binge eating.
 There is something known as the 80/20 rule.
-This means sticking to the value of eating clean, organic, whole foods 80% of the week and enjoying some treats 20%.
-This balance is enough to keep you in line with your short and long term goals and have you enjoying life without feeling like you’re totally restricted or missing out.
+Following this rule in principle is simple; it means sticking to the value of eating clean, organic, whole foods 80% of the week and enjoying some treats 20% of the week.
+This balance is enough to keep you in line with your short and long-term goals and allow you to feel less like you're being punished, and instead lets you focus on enjoying it.

-Remember, the best kind of diet is one that you can stick to.
-Don’t follow a diet because it’s a fad or because it worked for someone else.
-Every person’s biological makeup is unique and so are your aesthetic goals.
-Your diet needs to be tailored to you personally.
-Never copy/paste someone else's calorie goals or meal plan.
-Find what works for you, and it will be a lot easier to keep up with in the long run.
-Wishing you health and happiness, eat clean, and stay lean with your own custom meal plan.
+Remember, the best kind of diet is one that you can stick with.
+Following a diet that is a fad or one that worked for someone else tends to lead to failure.
+Every person's biological makeup is unique, and so are your aesthetic goals.
+Your diet needs to be tailored to you personally, and never copy/paste someone else's calorie goals or meal plan.
+Find what works for you, and it will be a lot easier to be consistent with your plan.